vanzin/jEdit/README.SRC.txt

  - Project properties - Java build path
  - Source - Excluded dirs - Edit - Add multiple
- - Add these subdirs: jars, net, de, build
+ - Add these subdirs: net, de, build

 The "eclipse-formatting.xml" file can be used to set the code format style to be the same as what is currently used here.